btholt/jsmvc-pres/presenters-notes/angular.md

 - Let's do a conditional class.
 This way it'll be strikedout when the todo is completed.
 Notice it's cool to have multiple directives on a single element.
 - Let's finish out the rest of the page.
+- Notice that we're referencing `todo.val` instead of `ctrl.val`.
+This is because we're expliciting referencing the todo scope of the ng-repeat and not ctrl scope of the controller.
+This is the advantage of the controller as syntax.